 Dog muzzles help guide a lot of practical training.
 However, there are limits to what the device can achieve.

 Some people think muzzling their dog will cure an excessive barking habit.
 If a muzzle is fitted correctly, though, your dog won’t have ANY problem continuing their daily serenade.
-You’ll have to rely on other methods to stop your dog from barking.
+Instead, you’ll have to rely on other methods to stop your dog from barking.

 Another misconception is that dog muzzles prevent destructive chewing.
 After all, people use them to stop that unwanted habit of picking up trash on hikes.
 There’s just one problem: